StianHaSu/IN3260-measuring-multi-hop-queuing-delay/Readme.md

 - [x] Create graph data for all 100Mbps combinations.
 - [ ] Create graph data for all 1Gbps combinations.
 (This will not be done by wednesday, as the simulations are taking to long.)

+### Week 43
+- Working on getting the multihop pipline in place.
+- Was previously tracing wrong interface, now fixed.
+- Having more doubt about the standars deviation:
+  - We are using the queuing delay as the mean, and using gaps from the compression and decompression clusters.
+    But the queuing delay is not the mean of the data-set.
+We are comparing only a part of the measured gaps (the queuing delay) and comparing it to "full" gaps to measure standard deviation.
+    Does it maybe make more sense to use the no-change centroid as the mean, or maybe the actual mean of the gaps?

 ## References

 [1] Ricker, Travis, et al. "A Machine Learning Approach to Estimating Queuing Delay on a Router over a Single-Hop Path."
 ICC 2022-IEEE International Conference on Communications.
 IEEE, 2022. <br />